ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 - **They gradually push out real engineers** who point out the problems

 **The result**: Engineering organizations filled with people who can configure tools but can't design systems, led by people who mistake tool mastery for engineering expertise.

+**Real-World Example - Systematic Competence Suppression**: A healthcare SaaS company's engineering teams attempted to introduce Domain-Driven Design concepts to model distinct data contracts between patient, provider, and payer domains.
+Platform/ops teams resisted: *"This adds complexity, let's just standardize JSON schemas."* They collapsed multiple business domains into one flat event stream, leading to untraceable bugs and subtle data corruption.
+Engineers who advocated for proper domain modeling were dismissed as *"over-engineering."* This demonstrates how **abstraction aversion** protects shallow leaders from **exposure** while **systematically degrading** system design.

+**Legal Consequences - The Peloton Case**: At Peloton Interactive Inc., an engineer transitioning from Java platform to SRE team brought OOP/DDD thinking to identify flaws in "well known" broken Chef recipes.
+Rather than engage with the engineer's concerns or provide help, the team **"edged out"** the engineer for **challenging accepted dysfunction**.
+This pattern became so systematic that **Peloton was sued by employees multiple times** for workplace behavior, resulting in **settlement payments** 2+ years later.
+This provides **documented legal evidence** that **competence suppression patterns** create **hostile work environments** that **violate employment law**.

 ### The Business Catastrophe